betterscientificsoftware/bssw.io/Articles/Blog/RseStoriesPodcast.md

 and wound up using a Zoom meeting to record the audio and  [Audacity](https://www.audacityteam.org/) to edit it.
 And that largely was it!
 I follow the guideline "Do one's best and stay away from striving for perfection, especially with audio recording and editing."
-The RSE Stories podcast, being dobne entirely  by one software engineer, is not going to be on the same level as some of my favorite (professionally created) podcasts, but this is OK.
+The RSE Stories podcast, being done entirely  by one software engineer, is not going to be on the same level as some of my favorite (professionally created) podcasts, but this is OK.

 ### So what is a research software engineer?